Career Resources for Students of Color

 - African American Professional Associations – Compilation of links to the leading African American professional associations, many with career and job sites of their own, collected by Monster.

-- National Urban League Job Network – The Urban League Job Network is backed by the National Urban League and is dedicated to helping diverse students find employment opportunities.
+- National Urban League Job Network – The Urban League Job Network is backed by the National Urban League and is dedicated to helping Black students find employment opportunities.

-- United Negro College Fund – UNCF is the nation’s largest private scholarship provider to minority group members.
+- United Negro College Fund – UNCF is the nation’s largest private scholarship provider to historically underrepresented groups.
 It manages various scholarship, fellowship, and internship programs.

 - Hispanic Association of Colleges and Universities – A compilation of internship and job boards sponsored by the association, which represents more than 400 colleges and universities committed to Hispanic higher education success in the U.S., Puerto Rico, Latin America, and Spain.